ryancahildebrandt/resume/README.md

 > - Oversee several psychology research studies from literature review through data collection, manipulation, analysis, and presentation
 > - Utilize software such as R, Python, SPSS, Tableau, and Qualtrics to complete the various stages of research
 > - Apply knowledge of research best practices, data management, and statistics to ensure integrity and accuracy of all stages of research

-### Concordia Language Villages - Credit Teacher & Camp Counselor

-> *June 2015 - August 2019*<br>
-> *Bemidji, MN*<br>

-> - Collaborate with other counseling staff to run Mori No Ike Japanese Language Immersion Camp for a period of four to five weeks, working with children and students ages 8 to 18
-> - Create original programming and camp activities entirely in Japanese on a daily basis, including language teaching activities for high school credit, dance, cultural activities, and educational presentations

 ## Research Experience